-Graduation: Fulfills one year of the 2 year science

-requirement for UC/CSU.
-Students will receive an extra grade point bonus for
+College Prep: Fulfills one-year Laboratory Science ("d") requirement for UC/CSU.
+Students will receive an extra grade

-Description:

-AP Biology is designed for the advanced science student who is likely to pursue a career in a science-related field.
-This course is the equivalent of a college introductory biology course and completes preparation for the Advanced Placement Biology examination.
+Description: AP Biology is designed for the advanced science student.
+This course is the equivalent of a college Introductory Biology course and completes preparation for the Advanced Placement Biology examination.
 The three general areas covered in this course are: Molecules and Cells, Heredity and Evolution, and Organisms and Populations.
-AP Biology expands on knowledge that the students have gained in their previous science courses.
+AP Biology expands on knowledge that the students have gained in their previous high school science courses.
 This course includes extensive use of modern biological research technology.